databio/markmeld/docs/multi_targets.md

 ## Motivation

 This is useful for something like a mail merge, where you'd write a single letter, but want to produce it with slight differences such as the name of the recipient.
+Or, if you want to load in a large piece of data one time (like a list of publications), and then produce several different versions or subsets of it without reloading the input.

 ## Quick start